-Lightly browned and bubbling with a creamy Gruyère sauce, you’ll find that Cheesy Brussels Sprouts au Gratin is irresistible.
-A perfect dish to serve for Thanksgiving, you won’t want to wait that long to try this delicious gratin.
+Bubbling with a creamy Gruyère sauce, cheesy Brussels sprouts au gratin is irresistible.
+A perfect dish to serve for Thanksgiving but don’t wait that long to try this delicious gratin.

 Seriously, when we were testing this recipe, we could hardly wait for this casserole to come out of the oven and we weren’t disappointed!

-Cheesy Brussels sprouts are a gratin.
-You may be more familiar with potatoes cooked au gratin, or scalloped potatoes, which are basically the same thing.
-What does “gratin” mean?
+Cheesy Brussels sprouts are a “gratin”.
+What does gratin mean?
 In French, “au gratin” means “by grating.”
 In traditional French cooking, a gratin is a made in a shallow dish containing potatoes, vegetables, or even seafood, covered with a lightly browned crust of bread crumbs or cheese.

 Au gratin can also mean casserole, or scraping from the pan, and I guarantee you’ll be scraping the pan of this Brussels sprouts gratin for every last delicious morsel.